-Genes – Society seems to have a never ending stream of data directed to us about genes and their role in our lives.
-But have you personally read any basic cell biology and introductory papers on genetics?
+Genes – Nowhere in our search for references on genes and their environment have we found anything as rich as the publications by RJP Williams and JJR Frausto da Silva; The Natural Selection for the Chemical Elements is a highly recommended read.
 Genes do play an integral role in life as we know it, but genes themselves are essentially passive.
 For all types of cellular life (i.e. plant and animal kingdom) genes ‘react’ (take cues) to the environment they are placed in.
-Society has witnessed on numerous occasions disturbances of the cellular environment with horrific consequences (thalidomide babies and spina- bifida- deficiency/lack of folate).
 The cellular expression we refer to as cancer is but an extension of this thought.

 Cancer is the result of normal cell physiology; ponder on the word ‘normal’.
 In consideration of this, we recognize the following: